teratide/tidre-demo/README.md

 button on your EC2 dashboard.
 Keep in mind that not all regions have F1 instances!

-In step 1 (AMI selection), look for AWS' FPGA Developer AMI on the marketplace.
+In step 1 (AMI selection), look for AWS' CentOS-based FPGA Developer AMI on the marketplace.
 We've tested this with version 1.9.1.
 In step 2 (instance type), select `f1.2xlarge`.
 In step 4 (storage), you can get rid of the `/dev/sdb` drive or select "delete on termination" if you like; we won't be using that part of the image.

 For the remaining steps, this guide assumes you're SSH'd into your F1 instance.